roshinisk/Roshini/README.md

 # hello-world
 Hi everyone,

 Roshini here.
-I like to learn Machine Learning and Artificial Intelligence.
+This is just an html file to know about me.